ekrolen/data-512-homework_1/README.md

 For academy_monthly_mobile_201507-202309.json, the "views" field will be a sum of both the mobile app and mobile web raw monthly views.
 For academy_monthly_cumulative_201507-202309.json, the "views" field will be a sum of the views in the clean mobile file and desktop file.

 The final output of the program is 3 graphs.
+These graphs are created in-line in the notebook, and the user must take a screen shot of them as noted in the code and instructions above.
+The final screen shots are saved to the "results" folder and are the only items in the folder.

 ### Known Data Issues and Considerations